baleada/docs/src/prose/logic/pipes-overview.md

 Unlike Baleada Logic's [classes](/docs/logic/classes-overview), which are tailor-made for pretty specific browser-based UI features, pipes are more like utility functions, and are more generally useful across many different environments, regardless of build tooling or other dependencies in your project.

+Pipes are very similar to [links](/docs/logic/links-overview) in Baleada Logic, with one key difference: pipes are **pure functions** that transform an input to an output, without performing any side effects or mutating any parameters.

 Here's an example of how you would use pipes with the pipeline operator:

 :::